 “I didn’t realise until one day when I turned up and the players were all a bit moody and said they hadn’t be paid.
 I dug a bit deeper and the money was there, but it was just getting it to the players that was the issue.

-Jenkins was offered the chance to stay at Pirin for another year, but the problems with wage payments convinced him to head home to England, where he has spent two weeks on trial with MK Dons, though he says he “wouldn’t rule out” a return to Bulgaria later in the summer.
+Jenkins was offered the chance to stay at Pirin for another year, but the problems with wage payments convinced him to head home to England to consider his options.

 By Will Unwin